SmoQySuite/SmoQyDQMC.jl/docs/src/tutorials/hubbard_square_checkpoint.md

     N_therm, # Number of thermalization updates.
     N_updates, # Total number of measurements and measurement updates.
-    N_bins, # Number of times bin-averaged measurements are written to file.
+    N_bins, # Number of times bin-averaged measurements are written to file. checkpoint_freq, # Frequency with which checkpoint files are written in hours. runtime_limit, # Simulation runtime limit in hours.
     Δτ = 0.05, # Discretization in imaginary time.
     n_stab = 10, # Numerical stabilization period in imaginary-time slices.
     δG_max = 1e-6, # Threshold for numerical error corrected by stabilization.